Kerbalnut/Sanitize-PDF/README.md

 Both want to remove Active Content, but either you yourself produced the file, and *know* for the most part, it's safe.
 Or, you picked up a PDF file from the internet or email, and want to make sure it's safe before opening.

 *Sanitize-PDF.bat* was written mainly in the spirit of the **second** motivation.
 We produced the file, we know it's not intentionally malicious.
-We just want to make email server firewalls believe that too.
-For that, we generally want to pick whichever output file is the smallest.
+We just want email server firewalls more accepting of them.
+For that scenario, we also generally want to pick whichever output file is the smallest.

 For the first motivation however, where we care more about **removing malware** than PDF file size, it is still possible to achieve this if you run the *Sanitize-PDF.bat* script twice.

-1. After the first run, Method #2 will produce a **flattened_postscript.pdf** file that has been completely converted to PostScript 2 (which does not support Active Content) and back to PDF.
+1. After the first run, Method #2 will produce a **flattened_postscript.pdf** file that has been completely converted to PostScript 2 (which does not support Active Content) and back to PDF again.
-2. Then, if you drop **flattened_postscript.pdf** back into **Sanitize-PDF.bat** (remember to disable Method #2 execution option first for faster run time), after it has completed Method #3 will produce **flattened_lowres.pdf** which has then also downsized picture resolutions, to protect against image-based malware.
+2. Then, if you drop **flattened_postscript.pdf** back into **Sanitize-PDF.bat** (remember to disable Method #2 execution option first for faster run time), after it has completed, Method #3 will have produced **flattened_lowres.pdf** which then has also down-sized picture resolutions, to protect against image-based malware.

 > [**2019-01-24** World's favourite open-source PDF interpreter needs patching (again) Still afraid of no ghost?
 You didn't read the script - TheRegister.co.uk](https://www.theregister.co.uk/2019/01/24/pdf_ghostscript_vulnerability/)
-> **FYI:** This is not a 100% perfect method at removing malware.
+> **FYI:** This is not a 100% perfect method for removing malware.
 A vulnerability was found present in all GhostScript versions up to '**9.26**'.
+If you do not trust the source of the PDF, do not open it.
 This software is provided "as-is" with no warranty.
-See **Disclaimer** at the bottom of this ReadMe and [LICENSE](https://github.com/Kerbalnut/Sanitize-PDF/blob/master/LICENSE) for this repo.
+See **Disclaimer** at the bottom of this README and the [LICENSE](https://github.com/Kerbalnut/Sanitize-PDF/blob/master/LICENSE) for this repo.
 > As of this writing, [GhostScript 9.50](https://www.ghostscript.com/Ghostscript_9.50.html) is available.

 ### More info about GhostScript options: